resource/node-ndebug/README.md

+##*This is a draft.
+This tool is not yet ready for public consumption!*

 # ndebug

 Using **ndebug** you can easily launch the Google Chrome developer tools to interactively debug your Node.js scripts while they run, providing a very pleasant and extremely producitive debugging workflow.